Skip navigation

 • Low blood pressure

-“You may also need to make lifestyle changes, such as quitting smoking and, increasing your physical activity and eating a heart-healthy diet,” said Dr. Pulipati.
+“You should also make lifestyle changes such as stopping smoking, losing weight, increasing your physical activity, managing stress and eating a heart-healthy diet,” said Dr. Auguste.

 Find Care at Catholic Health